raspberrypilearning/physical-computing-with-python/motors.md

     ![Connect battery pack](images/battery-pack.png)

 1. You'll need to know which GPIO pins your motor controller uses.
 Refer to the board's documentation.
-This will usually be described as Motor A and Motor B, or MA1, MA2, MB1 and MB2.
+This will usually be described as Motor A and Motor B, or MA1, MA2, MB1, and MB2.
 Make a note of these pin numbers.
 If you're not sure which is which, you can investigate this next.

-## Output Devices
+## Output devices

 First, you should learn to control motors by controlling the pins individually.

-1. Boot the Pi and open Python 3
+1. Boot the Pi and open Python 3.

 1. In the shell, enter the following line to import `OutputDevice` from the GPIO Zero library: